conanite/status_response/README.md

     #unauthorized

-#forbidden renders with status 403, #not_found with 404, and #unauthorized with 401.
+:forbidden renders with status 403, :not_found with 404, and :unauthorized with 401.
 Use #not_found as an error handler:

     rescue_from ActiveRecord::RecordNotFound, :with => :not_found

+This will render "errors/404_not_found", either the default one packaged in the gem, or the override in your view path.

 #unauthorized you can use in a #before_filter: